Neurogami/osc-scripter/README.md

 * Run a sequence of messages in a named loop
 * Send commands to stop a named message loops
 * Accept OSC commands containing script commands to invoke
-* Dynamically load new command handlers
+* Dynamically load files (e.g, additional command handlers) from script commands

 Examples
 --------

-Full examples are not ready (since they need an SOC server that will act on the OSC messages in some practical way).
+There is an example in the  `examples/` folder.
+It requires you to also have the [AnimataP5-ng](https://github.com/Neurogami/animatap5-ng) Processing library and works against one of the examples included there.

 Script syntax
 -------------